ADA Accessibility Information

-What is Gum Tissue Grafting?
+What Is Gum Tissue Grafting?

-What is Gum Tissue Grafting?A gum graft may be required to protect your teeth against gum recession and improve your smile.
+A gum graft may be required to protect your teeth against gum recession and improve your smile.
 Gum recession is a condition where the tissue around the tooth pulls away, revealing more of the tooth or the tooth root.

 An exposed tooth can result in increased sensitivity, particularly when eating hot or cold foods.
 If not treated in time, it may also cause tooth loss.